-Learn about the Team at Port of Los Angeles Investor Relations, including our Executive Director, Deputy Executive Director & Chief Financial Officer, and Director of Debt and Treasury.
+Learn about the Team at Port of Los Angeles Investor Relations, including our Executive Director, Deputy Executive Director & Chief Financial Officer, and Financial Manager.

 An industry-known leader, Gene Seroka brings more than 28 years of experience in shipping, global logistics and executive management to the Port of Los Angeles.
 As executive director of the busiest container port in North America, he is responsible for managing more than a $1 billion budget, leading a team of more than 900 employees, advancing major capital projects, growing cargo volumes, and promoting innovative, sustainable practices that improve Southern California’s economy and quality of life.
 His duties involve interacting with a wide range of stakeholders, including Port customers worldwide, supply chain partners, labor, community members, and elected and appointed officials at all levels.
 He is a member of the U.S. Department of Commerce Advisory Committee on Supply Chain Competitiveness, U.S. Department of Transportation Bureau of Transportation Port Performance Freight Statistics Working Group, U.S. Maritime Administration Marine Transportation System National Advisory Committee, and Federal Maritime Commission Supply Chain Innovation Team.
 He is an alumnus of the University of New Orleans, where he earned a Bachelor’s Degree in Marketing and a Master’s Degree in Business Administration.

 Marla Bleavins is Deputy Executive Director and Chief Financial Officer for the Port of Los Angeles, the number one container port in the nation and — with its AA and Aa2 bond rating — the highest-rated U.S. seaport operating without tax support.